hashicorp/vault/website/source/docs/platform/k8s/helm.html.md

       Name of the storage class to use when creating the data storage volume.

       - `accessMode` (`string: ReadWriteOnce`) -
       Type of access mode of the storage device.
-See https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes for more information.
+See the [official Kubernetes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes) for more information.

   * `auditStorage` - This configures the volume used for storing Vault's audit logs.
-See https://www.vaultproject.io/docs/audit/index.html.
+See the [Vault documentation](/docs/audit) for more information.

       - `enabled` (`boolean: true`) -
       Enables a persistent volume to be created for storing Vault's audit logs.